RX14/jMCLaunchLib/README.md

 You should reuse the MCInstance object as much as possible, it can be expensive to create (also never make it on a GUI thread).
 You cannot, however, reuse Task objects.

-LaunchSpec is a class which contains the information you need to launch minecraft: classpath, launchargs, jvmArgs and mainclass.
+LaunchSpec is a class which contains the information you need to launch Minecraft: classpath, launch arguments, JVM arguments and the main class.
 You can use `getLaunchArgs().add(...)` and `getJvmArgs().add(...)` to customise the launch parameters.
-Use `LaunchSpec.getJavaCommandline()` to get the arguments to pass to the java executable as a String, or use `LaunchSpec.run(java.nio.file.Path javaExecutable)` to let jMCLaunchLib run Minecraft.
+Use `LaunchSpec.getJavaCommandline()` to get the arguments to pass to the Java executable as a String, or use `LaunchSpec.run(java.nio.file.Path javaExecutable)` to let jMCLaunchLib run Minecraft.
-The `run()` method returns a standard java Process object so you can control minecraft and route it's standard output streams.
+The `run()` method returns a standard Java Process object so you can control Minecraft and route it's standard output streams.

-If you pester me enough I might write something cool to redirect stdout/err from a Process to useful places.
+(If you pester me enough I might write something cool to redirect stdout/err from a Process to useful places.)

 Customisation
 -------------